HairyDuck/spamgourmet-extension-unofficial/privacy_policy.md

 ## Contact Us

-If you have any questions about this Privacy Policy, please contact us at:
+If you have any questions about this Privacy Policy, please contact us on Github
-[Your contact email or website]

 ---